 The sludge and surface oils remaining in the septic tank need to be pumped out regularly (usually every 2 to 3 years).
 An authorized person who is a septic system pump-out contractor can do this maintenance.

 A typical treatment plant uses air to help break down and treat waste.
 The waste is treated in a septic tank before flowing into the treatment plant.
 A treatment plant treats liquid waste to a higher quality, so it is cleaner and safer before it enters the dispersal area than the discharge from a regular septic tank.
-This creates a smaller area discharge of waste for the homeowner.
+This also creates a smaller dispersal area.

 How can I install a sewage disposal system?

-Every owner who wants to construct a new septic system, or alter or repair an existing one, must do so according to the Public Health Act and the Sewerage System Regulation.
-For more information, visit the Ministry of Health web page on Sewage Systems at www2.gov.bc.ca/gov/topic.page?id=1B1F09DF74D24580BD6CC28AF4F30074.
+Every owner who wants to construct a new sewage disposal system, or alter or repair an existing one, must do so according to the Public Health Act and the Sewerage System Regulation.
+For more information, visit Ministry of Health, Onsite Sewage Systems at www2.gov.bc.ca/gov/content/environment/waste-management/sewage/onsite-sewage-systems

 How is a sewage disposal system maintained and serviced?

-Once the septic system is working, it is the homeowner's responsibility to ensure that the maintenance plan is followed.
+Once the sewage system is working, it is the homeowner’s responsibility to ensure that the maintenance plan is followed.
 Improper or insufficient (not enough) maintenance may result in system failure, and require costly repairs or replacement of the system.
 A failing sewage system can also contaminate local drinking water sources which can cause serious illness in people.

-It is important to have an accurate drawing that shows the location of all parts of the septic system so you and your maintenance provider can find them.
-For septic systems constructed under the Sewerage System Regulation, this 'as-constructed' drawing will be provided by the authorized person at the time it is installed.
+It is important to have an accurate drawing that shows the location of all parts of the sewage system so you and your maintenance provider can find them.
+For sewage systems constructed under the Sewerage System Regulation, this ‘as-constructed’ drawing will be provided by the authorized person at the time it is installed.

-All septic systems, and especially treatment plants, need ongoing, proper operation and maintenance.
-An owner of a treatment system should contact a local service agent who is an authorized person and has experience with your specific treatment plant and model, to set up an annual service contract.
+All sewage systems need ongoing and proper operation and maintenance.
+An owner of a sewage system should contact an authorized person to set up an annual service contract.

-Septic tanks should be inspected every year, and they usually need servicing every 2 to 3 years, depending on the number of people using the system and the volume of daily sewage flow.
+Sewage systems should be inspected every year, and they usually need servicing every 2 to 5 years, depending on the number of people using the system and the volume of daily sewage flow.
 Homeowners should consult an authorized person or the sewage system maintenance plans for specific monitoring and maintenance requirements.

 - Use an authorized person for maintenance.

-- Remove sludge in the spring rather than in the fall.
-This prevents leaving undigested solids in the tank during the cold winter months.
+- Remove sludge from the septic tank in the spring rather than in the fall.
+This prevents leaving solids in the tank during the cold winter months.